 In the case of a medical emergency, call 911 or go to the Davis Medical Center Emergency Room.
 In the case of mental health emergencies or crises after hours, students may contact the Appalachian Community Health Center at 304-636-3232.
-Students can also call Centers Against Violence at 304-636-8433.
+Students can also call Women's Aid in Crisis at 304-636-8433.